Plans have been lodged with Manchester City Council for Peel and Glenbrook’s hotel and PRS apartment scheme at Cornbrook.

 Glenbrook’s residential blocks are at the Trentham Street side of the scheme and will include retail at ground floor, likely to be a convenience store.
 Peel’s part of the site is at the junction of Cornbrook Road and Bridgewater Way as it becomes Dinton Street.

-The professional team includes Atkins, daylight consultant GIA, structural engineer Sheppard Gilmour, Oxford Archaeology and Beachfield Consulting Engineers.
+The professional team includes Atkins, daylight consultant GIA, structural engineer Shepherd Gilmour, Oxford Archaeology and Beachfield Consulting Engineers.